voxel51/fiftyone/docs/source/faq/index.rst

-Except for `Google Colab <https://colab.research.google.com>`_ and `Databricks <https://docs.databricks.com/en/notebooks/index.html>` which have built-in App configuration, when running notebook in the cloud a `proxy_url <configuring-proxy-url>` should be set in your `FiftyOne App config <configuring-fiftyone-app>`.
+Except for `Google Colab <https://colab.research.google.com>`_ and `Databricks <https://docs.databricks.com/en/notebooks/index.html>` which have built-in App configuration, when working in a cloud notebook a `proxy_url <configuring-proxy-url>` should be set in your `FiftyOne App config <configuring-fiftyone-app>`.